Tax Deductions for Your Charitable Contributions and Volunteer Work

 - the cost of hosting a party or fundraiser for the organization

 - advertising that you buy on behalf of the organization

 - supplies you purchase to be used in volunteer work, such as stamps and stationery

 - the cost of a required uniform (and the cost of keeping it clean), and

 - telephone expenses.

 Some local travel expenses are also deductible, such as bus, train, or taxi fares.
 If you use your own car, you may deduct the parking fees, tolls, and cost of your gas and oil for those miles you travel for the charity, but you may not deduct the cost of insurance, maintenance, registration fees, or depreciation, as you could if you were using your car for business.
-If you don't want to keep track of your actual gas and oil expenses, you can simply keep a log of the miles your travel for volunteer work and deduct the IRS rate per mile (14 cents for travel in 2010).
+If you don't want to keep track of your actual gas and oil expenses, you can simply keep a log of the miles your travel for volunteer work and deduct the IRS standard rate per mile for charities (see the IRS website for current rates).